 Court costs are financial obligations that a person has to pay in order to use the services of a court.
 Court costs are usually paid to the clerk or other designated officer of the court.
 Costs can be incurred in criminal, civil, or family law cases.
-Court costs in criminal cases are assessed by state and local government entities, which may vary from jurisdiction to jurisdiction.
-In some jurisdictions, these expenses are automatically included with fines and restitution for convicted offenders at sentencing time.
+Court costs in criminal cases are assessed by state and local government entities, which may vary from jurisdiction to jurisdiction. pays legal fees In some jurisdictions, these expenses are automatically included with fines and restitution for convicted offenders at sentencing time.
 Others may require an additional payment on top of fines and restitution before any sentence is pronounced.

 Who pays court costs in criminal cases?

 Court fees are a common topic of discussion amongst criminal defendants.
 It is important to understand the different types of court fees in order to make an educated decision about whether to take a plea bargain, and what the consequences may be if you do not.
 There are three basic types of court fees: filing fees, service/processing/administrative fees, and fines.
 The type that applies will depend on the severity of your offense.
 For example, if you were charged with DUI (driving under the influence) in California, you would likely have to pay $35 for filing fee plus up to $25 for service/processing/administrative fee plus up to $100 for fine (depending on your BAC).

 - Plaintiff: The party initiating the lawsuit (plaintiff) is usually responsible for paying the initial filing fees and other costs associated with starting the legal action.

 - Defendant: The party being sued (defendant) may also have to pay certain court costs if they file counterclaims or other legal motions during the course of the case.

 - Judgment: In some cases, the court may order the losing party to reimburse the winning party for some or all of their court costs.
 This can happen as part of the judgment, where the prevailing party is awarded certain expenses incurred during the legal proceedings.